When should I choose this Area of Focus for my Gabadoo?

 What type of schooling do they receive? i.e. homeschooling, mainstream N.S., gaelscoil, preschool, ASD class, Special School.

-Have you seen any professionals in the past in relation to their development or self-regulation?
+Have you seen any professionals in the past in relation to their development?
 If so, what was the outcome?

 What does your child use as their method of communication? e.g. gestures, words, PECs, Lamh.

 What you have seen at home/school and how is this impacting on your child or your family?

 What would you like to gain from this Gabadoo?

 List your observations in relation to how your child currently plays, how they respond in different play situations, what currently motivates them when playing, barriers to their play development and name the different types of play that they enjoy and dislike engaging in.

 Next include videos and images of your child and their environment:

 Remember: The more information you give our team, the more individualised and relevant your plan will be.